 “The first lady of the piano in Israel” and “She is considered the first Israel-born pianist to achieve international fame”—these and similar phrases color many writings about Pnina Salzman, who received the Israel Prize in 2006 for her contribution to the country’s musical life.
 She was the first renowned Israeli pianist to conquer concert stages in Europe and Asia in the early 1940s, even before the establishment of the State of Israel.
-She has also been considered one of Israel’s most cherished cultural ambassadors over the last fifty years.
+She was also considered one of Israel’s most cherished cultural ambassadors over more than fifty years.
 Most importantly, she was the only pianist who crossed the mark of two hundred performances with the Israel Philharmonic Orchestra.

 Only once more in my life has a young artist inspired me to such an exultant enthusiasm: Yehudi Menuhin. … Thus Pnina Salzman. … I have to say it after all: Pnina Salzman must be declared a pianistic genius.
 She can already today be counted as one of the five greatest pianists of our time, and surely as the very best, the most perfect, the most sincere, the profoundest, and most dexterous (technically) and the most clever (intellectually) of all living female pianists.